atomicfruitcake/gnutty/README.md

 # GNUTTY
 Pure Python HTTP Server

-# How do I  this?
+# How do I use this?
-So long as you have python3.4 or higher, there are no dependencies to worry about.
-Gnutty used nothing but Python
+So long as you have Python3.4 or higher, there are no dependencies to worry about.
+Gnutty uses nothing but Python

 To start the example server, run
 ```